M.S. in Manufacturing Engineering

 - The GRE is NOT required for applicants.
 However, high GRE scores will be considered as an incentive for the evaluation process.

-In addition, students who have an undergraduate degree in mathematics, physics, computer science, or other discipline with a strong analytical base may be considered for admission.
-Applicants whose undergraduate education is deficient in prerequisites for graduate classes may be required to take background courses that will not count toward the 32-credit degree requirement.
+In addition, students who have an undergraduate degree in a STEM field may be considered for admission.
+Applicants whose undergraduate education is deficient in prerequisites for graduate classes may be required to take background courses that will NOT count toward the 30-credit degree requirement.

 Prospective students should contact M.S.
 Manufacturing Engineering Program Chair Dr. Kyoung-yun Kim for additional information.